 The focus of the award is a project to raise awareness of study abroad, through a project the student undertakes.
 The "project proposal" is the only criteria used in determining the award amount.
 This award is neither merit nor needs based.
-It is based entirely on the dedication, innovation, and work a student is prepared to commit to their program.
+It is based entirely on the dedication, innovation, and work a student is prepared to commit to their program. **As of Spring 2022, exchange students are no longer eligible for the Opportunity Award.
+Instead you can apply for the Exchange Scholarship below.**

 There are 4 criteria we look at on the projects: